 Assuming he has male pattern baldness, Stephen could choose to “freeze frame” his hair loss by taking Finasteride.
 This stops the processes that underpin male pattern baldness by halting DHT acting at the hair follicle.
 This could help prevent any further hair loss- meaning his hair won’t recede anymore.

-If he would like to regrow hair in areas that he has become completely bald then Stephen’s best treatment option is a hair transplant.
+If he would like to regrow hair in areas that he has become completely bald then Stephen’s best treatment option is an FUE hair transplant.
 The aim of the hair transplant would be to give Stephen Miller a natural mature hairline that would fit his character.